C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Icelandic Research Fund (grant no. 2410644-051) and the Eimskip fund (grant no. HEI2023-93153) .
+\paragraph{Funding information} This work was supported by the Icelandic Research Fund (grant no. 2410644-051) and the Eimskip fund (grant no. HEI2023-93153).
 Computer resources, data storage and user support were provided by the Division of Information Technology of the University of Iceland through the Icelandic Research e-Infrastructure (IREI) project, funded by the Icelandic Infrastructure Fund.
-The authors acknowledge the support from the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
+The authors acknowledge the support from the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster), as well as support from the BMBF (Bundesministerium fur Bildung und Forschung) through the project CASINO (FKZ: 03XP0487G).